ouspg/CompSec/Lab2_Network/README.md

 Few helpful commands

- If the site is not visible at www.csrfattack.org, restart the apache2 service with the command
+If the site is not visible at www.csrfattack.org, restart the apache2 service with the command:
 ```
 ~$ sudo service apache2 restart
 ```